A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: A case study: top portal with no mixing between and

 The allowed parameter space is indicated by the green, cyan and blue regions, corresponding to generic DM annihilation (via $V_D V_D \to V' V'$ and $t$-channel $V_D V_D \to t\bar{t}$ processes), resonant $(H)$ annihilation and $\text{DM}-t_D$ co-annihilation regions respectively.
 The representative Feynman diagrams for these channels are shown in \cref{fig:relicresonances}.

-In these regions the relic density constraint from PLANCK is satisfied within $5\%$.
+In these regions the relic density constraint from PLANCK is satisfied to within $5\%$.
 The grey colour indicates the under-abundant DM relic density region.
-From \cref{fig:scatterplot}(a) one can see that the generic DM annihilation (diagrams (a)--(c) of \cref{fig:relicresonances}) determines a narrow strip in the $(g_D,m_{V_D}) $ plane indicating the correlation between $g_D$ and $m_{V_D}$ to arrange the right amount of DM.
+From \cref{fig:scatterplot}(a) one can see that the generic DM annihilation (diagrams (a)--(c) of \cref{fig:relicresonances}) determines a narrow strip in the $(g_D,m_{V_D}) $ plane indicating the correlation between $g_D$ and $m_{V_D}$ required to arrange the right amount of DM.
 For values of $g_D$ below this band these processes cannot provide large enough cross-section for DM annihilation and this leads to the excluded over-abundant DM region indicated by the red colour.
 One can clearly see this region in all panels of~\cref{fig:scatterplot} for large DM masses.
-However, there are additional processes which provide an effective DM annihilation and respectively low DM relic density, consistent with PLANCK data.
-One of them is $V_D V_D \to H$ resonant annihilation, representative diagram for which is shown in \cref{fig:relicresonances}(d).
+However, there are additional processes which provide an effective DM annihilation low DM relic density respectively, consistent with PLANCK data.
+One of them is $V_D V_D \to H$ resonant annihilation, a representative diagram of which is shown in \cref{fig:relicresonances}(d).
 This process allows one to extend the viable parameter space into the lower region of $g_D$ (by up to two orders of magnitude) indicated by the cyan colour.
 This can be clearly seen in~\cref{fig:scatterplot}(b), which presents the cyan $H$ resonant band which goes across the whole parameter space in the $(m_{H},m_{V_D})$ plane.

 Another process, the DM-$t_D$ co-annihilation channel (see representative diagram in \cref{fig:relicresonances}(e)), provides viable parameter space even for lower values of $g_D$ for $m_{V_D}>m_t$ and $m_{t_D}$ values below 2 TeV.
 The respective region is indicated by the blue colour, which can be clearly seen especially in $(m_{t_D},m_{V_D})$ as a narrow resonance band.
 At the same time, when $m_{V_D}$ is above $2\TeV$, neither DM-$t_D$ co-annihilation nor $H$-resonant annihilation are effective enough to provide low enough relic density for $g_D$ values below the generic DM annihilation region.
 Therefore, the region with low $g_D$ and large $m_{V_D}$ is excluded due to the over-abundant relic density indicated by the red colour.